pyOpenSci/lessons/publish-share-code/activity-1-share-code.md

 1. Fork the [pyospackage repository](https://github.com/pyOpenSci/pyosPackage) on GitHub.
-2. This repository has a GitHub Codespace setup with VsCode.
+2. This repository has a GitHub Codespace setup with VS Code.
 Optional: after you fork the repository, you can use a GitHub codespace to modify the source code and package name (if you wish).
 3. Install the package in that repository from your fork.

 +++